go-task/task/docs/usage.md

 ### Limiting when tasks run

-If a task executed by multiple `cmds` or multiple `deps` you can limit how many times it is executed using `run`. `run` can also be set at the root of the Taskfile to change the behavior of all the tasks unless explicitly overridden
+If a task executed by multiple `cmds` or multiple `deps` you can control when it is executed using `run`. `run` can also be set at the root of the Taskfile to change the behavior of all the tasks unless explicitly overridden.

-Supported values for `run`
+Supported values for `run`:

  * `always` (default) always attempt to invoke the task regardless of the number of previous executions
  * `once` only invoke this task once regardless of the number of references